Candied Cashews

 Table of Contents

 - Two cooking methods.
-I prefer the oven, but for convenience, I made sure to test the stovetop method as well.
+I prefer the oven, but for convenience, I also tested the stovetop method.

 - Egg-free option.
 If you opt for my stovetop method, you’ll skip the need for eggs or egg whites.